Meeting and surpassing all audience expectations every day, it's Rush Limbaugh.

 I mean, I think they may have a point with that.

-So I'd I'd have to, again, revise my theory from yesterday, maybe it was a couple of days ago, that say if the establishment succeeds in thwarting Trump at a contested convention, and if it if Cruz happens to pull off magic here with this delegate uh battle that he's waging and would happen to win the nomination in the second or third ballot, I said it wouldn't get that far because the establishment would move in and try to next sabotage uh Cruz.
+That says if the establishment succeeds in thwarting Trump at a contested convention, and if Cruz happens to pull off magic here with this delegate battle that he's waging, it would happen to win the nomination, the second and third ballot.

 But maybe not.

-You already get Republicans out there saying they'd prefer to vote for Hillary than Trump and Cruz.
+We already got Republicans out there saying they'd prefer to vote for Hillary than Trump and Cruz.

-So it is something to keep in mind that the establishment, if Cruz were to be the nominee, might lay down and not offer him that much help, hoping that he'd lost so they could forever be rid of conservatism in a Republican Party.
+So it is something to keep in mind that the establishment, if Cruz were to be the nominee, might lay down and not offer him that much help, hoping that he lost so he could forever be rid of conservatism in the Republican Party.

 What are the polling data say?